 Some tips on hiring

 - You need to constantly keep looking for good candidates.
 It’s an ongoing process.
+Direct sourcing is your best bet for top candidates.

 - Whenever you come across good work by somebody – find their LinkedIn profile and connect with them.
 Examples – someone wrote a good case study and looks like a great copywriter?
 Connect with them on LinkedIn, Twitter or Email.
 Found a marketing director who’s shown good results?
 Just connect with them and keep following their journey.
 Like a site’s website design?
 Connect with their marketing designer.